-In order to transfer your insurance, you must complete an opt-out form and provide a copy of your MCP card to the IO before January 18, 2018 5pm NDT.
+In order to transfer your insurance, you must complete an opt-out form and provide a copy of your MCP card to the IO before May 22, 2018 5pm NDT.
 To transfer insurances, you only need to complete this Opt Out Form one time.
-This means that for the remainder of your studies at Memorial your insurance coverage will be with the student union that serves you and you must abide by the regulations surrounding that coverage (Remember, this does not apply to students on a work term who have transfered their insurance).
+This means that for the remainder of your studies at Memorial your insurance coverage will be with the student union that serves you and you must abide by the regulations surrounding that coverage (Remember, this does not apply to students on a work term who have transferred their insurance).

 For information on the student union health insurance coverages, visit their websites or view this comparison chart: